David Pastrnak Game Preview: Bruins vs. Wild

 Pastrnak Season Stats Insights

-- In 14 of 29 games this season, Pastrnak has scored a goal, with three of those games resulting in multiple goals.
+- Pastrnak has a goal in 15 games this season out of 31 games played, including multiple goals four times.

-- Pastrnak has a point in 20 games this season (out of 29), including multiple points 14 times.
+- In 21 of 31 games this season, Pastrnak has recorded a point, and 15 of those games included multiple points.

-- The implied probability that Pastrnak hits the over on his points prop total is 52.4%, based on the odds.
+- The implied probability is 51.2% that Pastrnak hits the over on his points prop total based on the odds.

 Sign up for Underdog fantasy today.